-On advice from FarmHouse Direct we drove to Perth just outside of Launceston , Tasmania so as to be at an Express Post outlet.
+On advice from FarmHouse Direct we send them via the Perth Post office just outside of Launceston , Tasmania so as to be at an Express Post outlet.
 We had now discovered that all Post Offices in Australia were not equal.
 In fact there was not only a National Network but a State Network too.
 And to further complicate matters if you moved into another State Network all bets were off as to how long it took to get there.

 With these processes in place the system seems to work well.
 Deliveries as far as Queensland often get there the next day.

 So to all our customers thank you for your support .
 And to all out there more suggestions would be appreciated.